tutgnss/GNSS_visualization_tools/docs/define_the_scenario.rst

 6 scenarios have been defined for you to test your devices:

-- test_1:
+**- test_1:**
-This is the static case, for a minute, data are taken from your simulator and/or your receiver(s).
+This is the ''static case'', for a minute, data are taken from your simulator and/or your receiver(s).

-- test_2:
+**- test_2:**
-This is the temporal square test, the simulator run a path representing a square at constant speed , each section last a minute.
+This is the ''temporal square test'', the simulator run a path representing a square at constant speed , each section last a minute.
 It basically test if the receiver(s) is well responding to a brutal change of direction.

-- test_3:
+**- test_3:**
-This is the temporal circle test, the simulator run a path representing a circle at constant speed, during 2 minutes.
+This is the ''temporal circle test'', the simulator run a path representing a circle at constant speed, during 2 minutes.

-- test_4:
+**- test_4:**
-This is the test of constant acceleration in straight line.
+This is the test of ''constant acceleration'' in straight line.

-- test_5:
+**- test_5:**
-This is the sensitivity test, staying static, the C/N0 is increased.
+This is the ''sensitivity test'', staying static, the C/N0 is increased.
 The goal is to see until which C/N0 it is still possible to receive something

-- test_6:
+**- test_6:**
-This is the Free to Urban space test.
+This is the 'Free to Urban space test'.
 The goal is to test if the receiver can keep its reliability when passing from a free space to a urban space.

 Create your scenario